Seismic Compliance Frequently Asked Questions

 A SPC 1 hospital building will cease operation as a general acute care hospital building at the end of the maximum extension granted to that building.
 Refer to California Existing Building Code Section 307A.1.1.1 for additions, alternations and remodels of conforming hospital buildings.

-6. Clarify as to which buildings fall under SB 1953 especially in those cases where the building contains more than one licensed category of service.
+6. Which buildings fall under SB 1953, in cases where the building contains more than one licensed category of service?

 7. If a Static Nonlinear (Pushover) design approach is used, can the hospital utilize the same engineering specialist that assists with the analysis to provide the peer review functions?

-8. How do I add building projects to a hospital inventory or complete the certifying process for SPC5/NPC4 for a new building?
+8. How do I add a hospital building to OSHPD’s building inventory, or certify an SPC 5/NPC 4 rating for a new building?

-1. The building was designed and constructed under a building permit issued by HCAI;
+a.
+The building was designed and constructed under a building permit issued by HCAI, and

 Per Table 11.1, Fire sprinkler systems shall comply with the bracing and anchorage requirements of NFPA 13, 1994 edition, or subsequent applicable standards, effective date April 30, 1996 (Emergency Adoption).

-2. Amended or revised site plan showing location of buildings.
-Recommend including approved drawings for this building, PDFs are OK.
-This will speed up the review as it takes time to retrieve the drawings from archives.
+- Submit an amended or revised site plan showing the location of the building(s) to be added.
+We also recommend including approved drawings for this building (PDF format is preferred, oversized documents that are too large to upload to eSP may be submitted using our Secure File Transfer (SFT) website, click to request an SFT link).
+This will expedite the review as it takes time to retrieve the drawings from HCAI archives.

-The Seismic Compliance Unit will assign SPC 5/NPC 4 to the building if the project under which the building was built is closed in compliance.
+The SCU will assign SPC 5/NPC 4 to the building if the project under which the building was built is closed in compliance.

 9. How do I remove Acute Care Services from a hospital building?